 From a cybersecurity perspective, you can only protect the assets you know about.
 An extensive assessment of your external attack surface gives you a current snapshot of every online asset, whether managed directly by your enterprise or by an nth-party vendor.

-Once you have that snapshot of your online ecosystem, you need to analyze the data and prioritize the next steps in remediation.
+Once you have that snapshot of your external attack surface, you need to analyze the data and prioritize the next steps in remediation.

-Cyberpion’s Ecosystem Assessment tool not only provides the snapshot but also prioritizes each risk so your team knows where to start.
+Cyberpion’s External Attack Surface Assessment tool not only provides the snapshot but also prioritizes each risk so your team knows where to start.
 This information helps you meet regulatory standards and saves you time repairing breaches.

 The cybersecurity world is changing every day, and malicious attackers are becoming more and more sophisticated in their tactics.

-Cyberpion recommends a full ecosystem assessment scan every two weeks to stay ahead of vulnerabilities.
+Cyberpion recommends a full external attack surface assessment scan every two weeks to stay ahead of vulnerabilities.
 In 2016, Marriott bought a third-party vendor whose server was compromised two years earlier.
 Without due diligence or continued assessment, they allowed the server to remain compromised for another two years.

 For NIST compliance, risk assessment becomes part of security culture, not just a one-time occurrence.

 Secure Physical Equipment